aristanetworks/avd-workshops/workshops/cicd-basics.md

 ![Batfish example](assets/diagrams/batfish.svg)

 In the Docker Compose file mentioned earlier, we use this Batfish service in our workflow.
-We then use `pybatfish` as our connector into this service to run any checks or ask the service questions about the network.
+We then use the `pybatfish` Python package as our connector into this service to run any checks or ask the service questions about the network.
 Once these checks pass, we configure the infrastructure using the `eos_config_deploy_cvp` role within the AVD collection.

 ## Migrate from OSPF to BGP underlay